-Secretary of War Edwin M. Stanton had scheduled a special train to take Lincoln to the ceremony and bring him back to Washington on the day of the event, but Lincoln told him, “I do not like this arrangement.
+Secretary of War Edwin M. Stanton had scheduled a special train to take Lincoln to the ceremony on the 19th and bring him back to Washington that same day, but Lincoln told him, “I do not like this arrangement.
 I do not wish to so go that by the slightest accident we fail entirely; and, at the best, the whole to be a mere breathless running of the gauntlet.
 But any way.”

-Stanton instead booked a special four-car train to leave Washington at noon on the 18th, the day before the ceremony.
-Lincoln left with his three most conservative cabinet members–Secretary of State William H. Seward, Postmaster General Montgomery Blair, and Interior Secretary John P. Usher.
-Other travelers included Lincoln’s secretaries John Nicolay and John Hay, Lincoln’s black manservant William Johnson, Lincoln’s friend and bodyguard Ward Hill Lamon, and Benjamin B. French, who had written a hymn for the event.
-Military officers, foreign dignitaries, newspaper correspondents, the Marine Band, and the Invalid Corps also joined the presidential party.
+Stanton instead booked a special four-car train to leave Washington at noon on the 18th.
+Lincoln left with his three most conservative cabinet members: Secretary of State William H. Seward, Postmaster General Montgomery Blair, and Interior Secretary John P. Usher.
+Other travelers included Lincoln’s secretaries John Nicolay and John Hay, Lincoln’s manservant William Johnson, Lincoln’s friend and bodyguard Ward Hill Lamon, and Benjamin B. French, who had written a hymn for the event.
+Military officers, foreign dignitaries, newspaper correspondents, the Marine Corps Band, and the Invalid Corps also joined the presidential party.

 As the train was about to leave, Lincoln said, “Well, you have seen me, and, according to general experience, you have seen less than you expected to see.”
 The train reached Gettysburg around 6 p.m., where it was greeted by event organizer and local attorney David Wills, and keynote speaker Edward Everett.
 They handed Lincoln an encouraging telegram from Stanton: “Mrs. Lincoln informed me that your son is better this evening.”
 Lincoln went with them to Wills’s mansion, where they would be spending the night.